d21emijo/Examensarbete_Vue_PWA/README.md

     };
   },
 ```
-this is located in the [ProductsList.Vue file](vue_examansarbete\src\components\ProductsList.vue)
+this is located in the [ProductsList.Vue file](/vue_examansarbete/src/components/ProductsList.vue)

-# Service Worker
+## Service Worker
 The fetch puts products in storage and the service worker intercepts this and puts images in storage aswell.
 This is set to `CacheFirst` and is put in cache storage under `images`-
-The entire db.JSON is put in the storage as text but only 10 pictures, to change: `maxEntries: 10`
+The entire db.JSON is put in the storage as a JSON, but only 10 pictures, to change: `maxEntries: 10`
 ```
 registerRoute(
   ({ request }) => request.destination === 'image',